neu-cs2100/cs2100-pg-handout-testhw7/README.md

 You should now be able to create a `ZombieSpawnerSpawner`: a spawner that creates instances of `ZombieSpawner`.
 This should take only a few lines of code.
 Test that it works.

+### Which tests are required?

+Most of the code in this assignment was tested by running it.
+The only tests which are graded in this assignment are the ones for `take_damage()` in the `LivingEntity` and `Spawner` classes.

 ## Tips